Joonath/MinimalistCMS/README.md

 # MinimalistCMS
-Blog-styled CMS with standard core features and known bugs.
+Blog-styled CMS with standard core features.

 ## About MinimalistCMS
-MinimalistCMS (former Joo-Nath Engine) is a self-build prototype of CMS.
+MinimalistCMS is a prototype to Content Management System, built by myself.
 The project is intended for educational purposes, in learning of PHP, little bit of jQuery and MySQL.

 ## Specification
 MinimalistCMS can be running with PHP at least 5.x and later, and MySQL.
 Using XAMPP is recommended.